Sachin-R-Java/eCart/README.md

 3 View Products.
 4 Add product to cart.
 5 View cart.
-6 And finally purchase the product.
+6 Purchase the product.(Bill will be displayed after purchase)

-Activities that Admin can perform-(for now by default there is one Admin, to login as admin just enter password-> 'admin'.
+Activities that Admin can perform-(For now by default there is one Admin, to login as admin just enter password-> 'admin'.

 1 Add new products in the products table.
 2 Check available quantity of any product.